-Bayer sells assets, cuts jobs, takes impairment charge
+Bayer to sell businesses, cut jobs after Monsanto deal

-FRANKFURT (Reuters) - Bayer (BAYGn.DE), the German drugmaker that bought U.S. seed company Monsanto, on Thursday announced the sale of a number of businesses, job cuts affecting 10 percent of its staff and 3.3 billion euros ($3.8 billion) in impairments.
+FRANKFURT (Reuters) - Bayer (BAYGn.DE), the German drugmaker that bought U.S. seed company Monsanto, on Thursday announced the sale of a number of businesses, job cuts affecting thousands of its staff and 3.3 billion euros ($3.8 billion) in impairments.

+The group is looking into strategic options for product lines including Coppertone sunscreen and Dr. Scholl’s for foot care, among the main brands from Merck & Co’s (MRK.N) consumer healthcare division it bought in 2014 for $14 billion.

-Chief Executive Werner Baumann is under pressure to boost Bayer’s share price after a drop of more than 35 percent so far this year, dragged lower by concern over more than 9,000 lawsuits it faces over an alleged cancer-causing effect of Monsanto weed killer Roundup.
+Bayer Chief Executive Werner Baumann is under pressure to boost Bayer’s share price after a drop of more than 35 percent so far this year, dragged down by concern over more than 9,000 lawsuits it faces over an alleged cancer-causing effect of Monsanto weed killer Roundup.

-The group is looking into strategic options for product lines Coppertone for sunscreen and Dr. Scholl’s for foot care, among the main brands of Merck & Co’s (MRK.N) consumer healthcare division it bought in 2014 for $14 billion.

 Bayer will also divest its animal health division, the number five player in the industry, which analysts have said could fetch 6-7 billion euros ($7.94 billion).

+There has already been consolidation in animal health, with Pfizer (PFE.N) and Eli Lilly (LLY.N), successfully floating their veterinary medicine units on the stock market as independent entities.

+Bayer ranks fifth in veterinary medicine, surpassed in size by Zoetis (ZTS.N), the former Pfizer unit, Elanco (ELAN.N), unlisted Boehringer Ingelheim, which acquired animal health assets from Sanofi (SASY.PA), and drugmaker Merck & Co (MRK.N).

-It would seek a buyer for its 60-percent stake in German chemical production site services provider Currenta.
+Bayer would seek a buyer for its 60-percent stake in German chemical production site services provider Currenta.

 All three possible transactions were previously flagged by Reuters reports.